senseiji/blog4/_posts/data-engineering/2021-11-01-how-can-a-non-iitian-get-into-google.md

 #
 subheadline: "Data Engineering"
 title: "How Can A Non Iitian Get Into Google"
 teaser: "For students of premium institutes like IITs, job opportunities are diverse and plenty.
 Most of these opportunities come from campus placements.
-This is because such institutes are able to attract corporate companies due to their reputed brand im"
+This is because such institutes are able to attract corporate companies due to their reputed brand image.
+However, such is not the case with other colleges of state and private institutions.
+Then what about others? **Do only IITians get good jobs?
+How"
 categories:
   - Data Engineering